Rolias/env-create/README.md

 const secondSecret = JSON.parse(process.env.secret2);
 ```

-The `load()` method will create a process environment variable for every top level object in the the default `.env.json` file.
+The `load()` method will create a process environment variable for every top level object in the the default `.env.json` file located at the root of your project.
 The `load()` method optionally takes a JSON object with properties for `path, debug,` and `encoding`.
 All three properties are optional.
-The encoding for reading in the file defaults to `utf8`.

 Example: